Tadhg Furlong

-Tadhg Furlong (born 14 November 1992) is an Irish rugby union player for Leinster in the United Rugby Championship and European Rugby Champions Cup.
-Furlong made his international debut for Ireland in 2015 and has won 62 caps.
-In 2017 and 2021, he toured with the British & Irish Lions, winning 6 test caps.
-His usual position is tighthead prop.
+Tadhg Vincent Anthony Furlong (born 14 November 1992) is an Irish professional rugby union player who plays as tighthead prop for United Rugby Championship club Leinster, the Ireland national team and the British & Irish Lions.
+Furlong is widely considered to be one of the world's best tighthead props.
+He has started all three test matches on three British & Irish lions tours.

 Early life

 Furlong comes from a farming family in the parish of Horeswood in County Wexford.
 He started his rugby playing underage at New Ross RFC in County Wexford.

-Furlong also played Gaelic football and Hurling for Horeswood for which he was coached by Jimmy Furlong.
+Furlong also played Gaelic football and Hurling for Horeswood.

-Professional
+Club career

 Furlong made his senior debut for Leinster Rugby in November 2013 as a replacement against the Dragons.
 He was part of the Leinster A team which won the 2013–14 British and Irish Cup.
 Ahead of the 2014–15 season, Furlong was promoted from the Leinster Academy to the senior squad.

 In 2021 Furlong was selected to World Rugby's Dream Team of the Year.

-International
+International career

 Ireland

 Furlong made his Ireland senior debut on 29 August 2015 against Wales in a warm-up game for the 2015 Rugby World Cup.

 He was named in the Ireland squad for the World Cup on 1 September 2015.

 In November 2016, Furlong started for Ireland in the Autumn Internationals, including the historical victory over New Zealand on 15 November 2016.
 He also played for Ireland in the 2017 Six Nations Championship.

-Lions
+British & Irish Lions

 Furlong was selected in Warren Gatland's squad for the 2017 British & Irish Lions tour to New Zealand.
 He started all three test matches in the drawn series.

-On 6 May 2021, Furlong was named in the squad for the 2021 British & Irish Lions tour to South Africa.
+Furlong was named in the squad for the 2021 British & Irish Lions tour to South Africa and started all three tests in the Lions' 2–1 series loss to the Springboks.

+He was included in his third touring squad for the Lions' successful 2025 tour to Australia where he started all three test matches.